Bernina railway line: Description of the railway

-St Moritz is the terminus of both the Albula Railway and the Bernina Railway.
-As the two railways are powered by different electrification systems, they meet at the same station, but operate on separate lines from separate platforms.
-The Bernina Railway leaves St Moritz station in an easterly direction, and crosses the Inn River on a 64 m long viaduct.
+St Moritz is the terminus of both the Albula line and the Bernina line.
+As the two lines are powered by different electrification systems, they meet at the same station, but operate on separate lines from separate platforms.
+The Bernina line leaves St Moritz station in an easterly direction, and crosses the Inn River on a 64 m long viaduct.
 It then passes through the 689 m long Charnadüra-Tunnel II, the longest tunnel on the entire route.
 The next station, Celerina Staz, is, at 1716 m above sea level, the lowest point on the north side of the Bernina Pass.
 From there until Ospizio Bernina, the line will now climb almost continuously.
 After returning to the banks of the Inn, the line reaches the small station Punt Muragl Staz.
 At this point is the valley station of Muottas-Muragl-Bahn, the funicular to Muottas Muragl, opened in 1907.

 The next station in Pontresina represents, together with St Moritz station, a curiosity in the network of the RhB: two completely different electrification systems meet here.
 The 11 kV AC powered trains, which enter the station on the line from Samedan, use tracks 1 to 3, while the 1,000 V DC powered Bernina trains use tracks 3 to 7.
 Track 3 has a catenary that can be switched from alternating current to direct current, and a special signal to display to train crews the type of current being used.
 By means of track 3, the trains using the core network (from Samedan) and the Bernina line trains can use the same line, despite their differing electrification systems.
 On track 3 is also the exchange of locomotives for the famous Bernina Express, which operates between Chur or Davos Platz and Tirano.

 The line now turns to the south east.
-After crossing the Rosegbach, passing through the Surovas station (which was previously called "Sans Souci" (Carefree)), and crossing the Berninabach, it finally reaches Morteratsch station, about 2 km below the Morteratsch Glacier.
+After crossing the Rosegbach, passing through the Surovas station (which was previously called "Sans Souci" (Carefree)), and crossing the Berninabach, it reaches Morteratsch station, about 2 km below the Morteratsch Glacier.
 Past the other end of the station is the world-famous Montebello Curve, where the line meets the road over the pass.
 The line and the road will now accompany each other as far as Ospizio Bernina.
 At the recently modernised Bernina Suot passing loop, the tree line has already been reached.
 The next stations are Diavolezza and Bernina Lagalb; both are departure points of cableways.